cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   editor, can be calculated for files of any size.

-- With the AES-Tool you can encrypt and archive files with a maximum size of 4 GB (as long as compilied with VS2003).
+- With the AES-Tool you can encrypt and archive files with a maximum size of 4 GB (as long as compiled with VS2003).

   Please keep in mind, that the output of the stand-alone AES-Tool is not identical with the output you get within CrypTool, using